Downtown Walking Tours

 Birding & WIldlife Watching

 Birds and bird watchers flock to Winona.
-Located in the heart of the Mississippi Valley Flyway, Winona is a natural destination for birds and bird watchers.
+Located in the heart of the Mississippi Flyway, Winona is a natural destination for birds and bird watchers.
 Both the city and the region host a great variety of birds who nest here, are year-round residents or pass through the area during migration.
 Over 280 species of birds have been identified in the bluffs, valleys and backwaters of the Winona area.

 The annual tundra swan migration draws many visitors to Winona.